• Menu

 Snowshoeing out to Lake Haiyaha in RMNP.
 Photo: Steven Bratman

-March 7, 2022 By // by Abbey C
+December 7, 2024 by Abbey C

 Rocky Mountain National Park

-Dream Lake.
+Dream Lake, RMNP during winter.
 Photo: Jesse Varner

-Why not kick this list off right with Colorado’s crown jewel: Rocky Mountain National Park.
+Let’s kick this list off right with Colorado’s crown jewel: Rocky Mountain National Park.
 With over 350 miles of trails that are perfectly suited for a day on snowshoes, there is bound to be a trail that fits everyone’s needs.
 Out-of-towners will be wowed by the beauty, and locals can remind themselves why they live here.

 Vail Pass

-Vail Pass.
+Wintertime on Vail Pass.

 At the very top of Vail Pass is an often-overlooked recreation area, normally filled with trailers full of snowmobiles.
 What you might not know, however, is that there are some really great trails designated solely for those who prefer to get around on two feet.
 At the very end, you’ll see some huts that are part of the 10th Mountain Division system, a perfect place to spend the weekend if you’re feeling ambitious.

-Heil Ranch
+Heil Valley Ranch

 Located just outside of Boulder, Heil Valley Ranch offers a range of trails easy and moderate trails to get your blood pumping.
-Hiking to the top of the trails offers unparalleled views and a true sense of accomplishment!
-Unfortunately, Heil Ranch does not allow dogs, so make sure Fido sits this one out!
+Hiking to the top of the trails offers unparalleled views and a true sense of accomplishment.
+Unfortunately, Heil Ranch does not allow dogs, so make sure Fido sits this one out.

 Betasso Preserve Boulder Winter